-His love is deep and continual.
+Loves us John's Gospel His love is deep and continual.
 It is the well-spring of His choice of us, His delight in us and His desire to dwell in us.

-In John's Epistles, Jesus freed us from our sins...

-The calamities of life and living may be hanging from us like chains, but we are freed from our sins.
-This sometimes does not affect us as it ought because we do not see nor feel the magnitude, the misery and foul stench that our sins are.
+Freed us from our sins John's Epistles The calamities of life and living may be hanging from us like chains, but we are freed from our sins.
+This sometimes does not affect us as it ought be- cause we do not see nor feel the magnitude, the misery and foul stench that our sins are.
 When Christian in Pilgrim's Progress looked at the cross, the burden of his sins rolled off his back into the grave.
 What an uplifting and heartening word this is!

-In John's Revelation, Jesus constituted us as a Kingdom community of priests

-This is our sustaining and empowering perspective: we are serving our King, offering up ourselves to Him as priests offering living sacrifices.
+Constituted us as a Kingdom com- munity of priests John's Revelation This is our sustaining and empowering perspective: we are serving our King, offering up ourselves to Him as priests offering living sacrifices .

-In the midst of terrible trial and distressing trouble, we need the comfort and encouragement of being sought, saved, and serving.
+In the midst of terrible trial and distressing trouble, we need the comfort and encouragement of being sought, saved and serving.